IvanBioli/PCSC_Project/README.md

 ```
 git clone https://github.com/IvanBioli/PCSC_Project.git
 ```
-3. In order to compile it you should first install *googletest*.
+2.In order to compile it you should first install *googletest*.
 From your terminal run the command
 ```
 git submodule update --init
 ```